- Our Beliefs

 Since 1993, Moody Bible Institute has offered classes in Spokane, Wash., first as an extension site known as Moody Northwest Center for External Studies.
 In 2005, Moody Aviation—Moody's program focused on training missionary pilots—was relocated from Tennessee to its current site in Spokane.

-One year later, Moody Northwest became MBI's first branch campus, Moody Bible Institute–Spokane, now offering eight bachelor's degrees and two certificate programs.
-MBI–Spokane's new Moody Aviation facility partners with Spokane Community College and employs faculty from top mission aviation agencies to offer a Bachelor of Science in Missionary Aviation with two emphasis options.
+One year later, Moody Northwest became Moody first branch campus, Moody Bible Institute in Spokane.
+It offered eight bachelor’s degrees and two certificate programs.
+Now the Moody Aviation facility partners with Spokane Community College and employs faculty from top mission aviation agencies to offer a Bachelor of Science in Missionary Aviation with two emphasis options.

 Bold Legacy Video